Andres42611/Rab/README.md

 # Rab Bioinformatics Tool for Population Mutational Load
-Rab is a bioinformatics genomic tool to measure the ratio of derived alleles in two populations through the parsing and extraction of genomic data all through user input via terminal.
+Rab is a bioinformatics genomic tool to measure the ratio of derived allele frequencies in two populations through the parsing and extraction of genomic data all through user input via terminal.

 The program itself is able to take in a large-scale genomic .vcf file along with separate files outlining the sample IDs in population A and population B and the chromosome and position numbers of sites 1 and 2.
 The program then computes summations of the derived allelic frequencies in population A versus population B over sites 1 versus sites 2 and plots jackknife and/or bootstrap distributions of the statistical point value.